nsacyber/Windows-Secure-Host-Baseline/Certificates/README.md

 You can use PowerShell's [Import-Certificate command](https://technet.microsoft.com/en-us/%5Clibrary/hh848630(v=wps.630).aspx) to import the certificates.

-1. Open a PowerShell prompt with administrator privileges
+1. Open a PowerShell prompt as an administrator
 1. Change directory to the Certificates directory (e.g. **cd Secure-Host-Baseline\\Certificates**)
 1. Copy and paste the code below into the PowerShell prompt and press **Enter** twice